xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     > [!IMPORTANT]
     > Sensitive information such as application secrets should not be stored in configurations files.
 It was done so above because this is a sample application.
 With your production application it strongly recommended that you use certificate based authenticate.
 See [Key Vault Certificate authentication](https://github.com/Azure-Samples/key-vault-java-certificate-authentication) for more information.

+8. When you run this sample project it will prompt you for authentication.
+After successfully authenticating an access token will be request from Azure AD.
+The information returned from Azure AD will include a refresh token that will be stored in the configured instance of Azure Key Vault.

 # [PowerShell](#tab/powershell-partner-consent)

 Cloud Solution Provider partners can utilize the [Partner Center PowerShell](https://www.powershellgallery.com/packages/PartnerCenter) module to perform the partner consent process.
 The following demonstrates how consent can be provided and the refresh token can be obtained.
 Please note that you will need to manually store the refresh token in a secure repository such as Azure Key Vault.